lino-framework/lino/docs/admin/install.rst

 Installing Lino
 ===============

-Lino is in a very early development stage.
+This page is work in progress.
 Don't hesitate to contact me if you get stucked.

+WARNING: Don't apply the instructions on this page without understanding what you are doing!

-Note: The string `LINO_APP` on this page is to be replaced by either `dsbe` or `igen`, depending on which of the :doc:`Lino demo applications </demos>` you chose to use as template.
+Note: The strings `LINO_APP` on this page are to be replaced by either `dsbe` or `igen`, depending on which of the :doc:`Lino demo applications </demos>` you chose to use as template.
+Currently you should opt for 'dsbe' because that's the one I'm working on.

 Software prerequisites
 ----------------------